 Over time, insulation will pay for itself with the savings you make on your energy bills, so it’s worth doing.
 If you need help with the initial cost of installing insulation, read on to find out what help is available.

 Free loft and cavity wall insulation, or grants towards it, are available from some energy suppliers under the Energy Company Obligation (ECO) scheme.
 Find out more in our guide to free loft insulation from energy suppliers.

 If you receive certain benefits, you might be able to get a grant for insulation, or a new boiler, through the Affordable Warmth Scheme.

-Check our advice and call the Energy Saving Advice Service on 0300 123 1234 to find out whether you might be eligible.
+Check our advice or contact Simple Energy Advice on and call the Energy Saving Advice Service on 0800 444 202, or visit its website.
 Find out more in our guide to the Cold Weather Payment, Winter Fuel Payment and Fuel Direct.

 Paying for insulation

 If you're not eligible for a grant, how you pay for insulation jobs will depend on your individual circumstances and the cost of the job.

 You can do simple insulating jobs yourself relatively cheaply, such as draught proofing and loft insulation.
 Bigger jobs that need a professional installer can cost upwards from about £330 for cavity wall insulation in a flat to around £7,400 for solid wall insulation.